Quick Facts

 Owners/Occupants of the house during its existence:

-Henry Gregory Newhall and Mary Livingston Wyatt Newhall – (Had the house built and owned until at least 1896)*
+Henry Gregory Newhall and Mary Livingston Wyatt Newhall – (Built the house and owned until at least 1896)*

 Walter Scott Newhall and Nellie Hammill Trowbridge Newhall – (After their marriage in September 1896, Walter and his wife Nellie “officially” took over ownership of the house until April 1911)*